gbmhunter/blog/content/programming/signal-processing/digital-filters/_index.md

 _Casual_ filters are filters whose present output **does not** depend on future input. _Non-casual_ filters are those whose present output **does** depend on future input.
 Real-time filters must be casual, but filters which are either time delayed or do not act in the time domain can be non-casual.

-_Cycles per sample_ is a convienient way of expressing a frequency w.r.t. the sample frequency.
+_Cycles per sample_ is a convenient way of expressing a frequency w.r.t. the sample frequency.
 It is found by dividing the frequency in Hz (cycles/second) by the sampling rate in samples per second (samples/second), giving you units of cycles/sample.

 ## Moving Average (MA) Filters